daklik/kafka/node/docs/phase2-gap-analysis.md

 - Tests covering joins, windowing, tables, and suppression pass locally and in CI.
 - Developers can describe a complex topology (joins + windows + suppress) and obtain an equivalent structure to the Java DSL using `Topology.describe()`.
 - No high-priority gaps remain untracked; outstanding items are captured as inputs to Phase 3.

+**Status:** All exit criteria have been met, and the project is now ready to proceed with the Phase 3 Processor API workstream.